Anne of Avonlea by L.M. Montgomery

 While not teaching, Anne and her friends set up the Avonlea Village Improvement Society which gets them into all sorts of scrapes and brings Anne into contact with many of Avonlea’s most colourful characters.
 Anne’s circle of friends widens significantly as she gets to know her gruff new neighbour, Mr. Harrison, and his foul-mouthed parrot.
 However, the peace at Green Gables is rocked by the arrival of Davy and Dora Keith, six year-old twins distantly related to Marilla, who have just lost their mother.
 Marilla agrees to care for the twins temporarily while their uncle is indisposed, however it soon becomes obvious they will be a permanent fixture.

-While Dora is a sweet-natured little girl who fades somewhat into the background, Davy is a far more naughty child who gets into a lot of trouble.
+While Dora is a sweet-natured little girl who fades somewhat into the background, Davy is a far more naughty.
 Both Anne and Marilla love Davy the most because of his rebellious nature but Davy is obnoxious rather than loveable and he also has a cruel streak.
 It is really difficult reading how dismissive everyone is about poor Dora because she seems so bland in comparison to Davy.
 Anne, more than anyone, knows what is liked to be ignored and this is one aspect of her character that really disappointed me.

 Throughout the book, Anne’s relationship with her friends is slowly changing as they all begin to grow up but Anne is still genuinely shocked when her best friend, Diana Barry, becomes engaged and she begins to realise her friends are moving on without her.
 When Mrs. Rachel Lynde is widowed, Marilla offers her a place at Green Gables so Anne will be free to attend college as originally planned.
 Suddenly, Anne has a whole different future ahead of her and she is more than willing to embrace it, however the same cannot be said about her relationship with Gilbert Blythe.
 Gilbert is in love with Anne and the whole of Avonlea is aware of it but she remains oblivious even though Gilbert seems to have somehow acquired a starring role in Anne’s house of dreams.
 Nevertheless, Anne and Gilbert are soon making plans to attend Redmond College together.